Top 8 Astronomical Holidays That Will Keep People Looking Towards The Skies

 National Weather Observers Day (May 4th)

-We thought long and hard about which holidays to begin our discussion today, and we decided that National Weather Observers Day was probably the best place to start.
+We thought long and hard about which holidays to begin our discussion with today, and we decided that National Weather Observers Day was probably the best place to start.
 Everybody on the planet has to deal with the weather in some capacity, so it’s important for all of us to keep an eye on what’s happening.
-And since the sky can reveal a lot of information about incoming weather, perhaps we all should be spending some more time looking at it.
+We’ll give you an example.
+Large puffy cumulus clouds and darkening skies can be signs that a storm is pushing in.

-National Space Day (First Friday In May)
+National Space Day (First Friday in May)

 Astronomy Day (Multiple Dates)

-This is a celebration holiday that falls during the spring and during the fall.
-The springtime celebration takes place on the Saturday closest to the first quarter moon, and during the fall celebration, also falls on the Saturday closest to the quarter moon.
-This places this holiday sometime during April or May in the Spring, and October or November during the fall months.
+This places this holiday sometime during April or May in the spring, and October or November during the fall months.
 Regardless of when this day is observed, it’s a great day for people to learn more about astronomy and perhaps learn how to use a telescope from their homes.

 International Asteroid Day (June 30th)

-According to NASA, the odds of an asteroid slamming into the Earth is about 1 in 300,000 — which means that you probably have a better chance of matching 5 numbers in the Illinois Lottery than you do of an asteroid hitting the planet.
-Still, it’s something to think about, so people might want to take the chance to observe this holiday and pay attention to any asteroids that may (or may not) be zooming past the planet at this moment.
+According to NASA, the odds of an asteroid slamming into the Earth are about 1 in 300,000 — which means that you probably have a better chance of matching 5 numbers in the Illinois Lottery than you do of an asteroid hitting the planet.

 National Meteor Watch Day (June 30th)